lukaszkups/lukaszkups.net/lukaszkups.net/contents/notes--list/list/2017-01-24-im-boring-stack-developer.md

 – ł.

 > Shorties are a series of short articles with my random thoughts.
 Most of them is heavily inspired by third-party articles which is always linked in the content.

-> This is a re-post - it was originialy posted on my previous blog at 24/01/2017.